heavyblotto/memorativa/docs/4. the pantheon system/memorativa-4-11-machine-listening-and-speaking.md

 4. Integrates with existing Memorativa concepts (MST, time states, focus space)
 5. Includes coherence checking and rate limiting
 6. Supports both internal and external communication

-Would you like me to expand on any particular aspect?